Looking for a free POS solution?

 - Reasonable monthly cost

 - Limited integrations

-I think the best way to introduce Basecamp is with a quote from its website:
+I think the best way to introduce Basecamp is with a quote from its About page:

 This mantra seems to have served Basecamp well.
 Originally called 37signals, this company began as a four-person team back in the olden days (read: 1999).
 Basecamp (rechristened to reflect the company’s main product in 2014) now employs 50 people in 32 cities.
 They claim to have written the book on remote working, and with a 20-year pedigree (and a literal published book on remote working), it is tough to argue.